 - Category: Active Case Discrimination Gender Discrimination Women's Rights Workplace Rights

 About These Cases:

 These are two separate lawsuits on behalf of two female EMT/firefighters who were terminated from their jobs at the Harmony Fire District after they raised concerns about unequal treatment of male and female firefighters.
-Filed with the Rhode Island Commission for Human Rights and the Equal Employment Opportunity Commission, the lawsuits are on behalf of Kimberly Perreault, who served as an EMT/firefighter for the Harmony Fire District for 12 years, and Linda Ferragamo, an EMT/firefighter at the department for more than a decade.
+Both women were EMT/firefighters for the Harmony Fire District for more than a decade.
 Ms. Perreault was terminated in January 2015 for purportedly being “unhappy” with the fire department and Ms. Ferragamo was terminated in August 2015 after raising concerns about gender discrimination.
-None of the male firefighters who raised concerns about equal treatment of male and female employees have been disciplined or terminated.
+Notably, none of the male firefighters who raised concerns about equal treatment of male and female employees were disciplined or terminated.

 Lawsuits filed in December 2016.